What if you decided that this was the year you stopped making guesses about what works for Facebook marketing?

 Already feeling as confused as Alice did?
 Not to worry – I’m going to guide you to the exact spot you need to find out when the best time to post for your business is.

-Inside Insights, click on the tab that says “Posts.”
+Inside Page Insights, click on the tab that says “Posts.”

 You Won’t Believe What a Few Averages Can Do For You

-The first thing you’ll see is what days of the week your Facebook fans are even online.
-This little infographic tells you approximately how many of your fans are on Facebook each day of the week.
+The first thing you’ll see is what days of the week your Facebook fans are online.
+This graph at the top tells you approximately how many of your fans are on Facebook each day of the week.
 You can use that information to start pinpointing which days are your best chance to get more engagement on your posts.

 Then take a look at the breakdown of what time of day they’re online.
-Even if you look no further than this graph to determine what time to post, you’ve already got a gold mine of data.
+Even if you look no further than this graph to determine what time to post, you’ve already got a gold mine of data to tell you when to post on Facebook.

-Pro tip: hover your mouse over one of the bar graphs of the days of the week, and you’ll see the time-of-day graph change.
+Pro tip: hover your mouse over one of the days of the week, and you’ll see the time-of-day graph change.
+The main graph shows the weekly averages.
+If you hover your mouse over the days, it will show you the specifics of each day with the dark blue line.

-The peak online time for my fans is 5pm EST on average.
-However, it changes to about 9pm EST on Sundays, so I need to keep that in mind for my social media strategy.
+The peak online time for fans here is 2pm PST on average.
+However, it changes depending on the day of the week, so I need to keep that in mind for my social media strategy.

 But what if you want to figure out the best time to post your latest blog post?
 Or a link to your sales offer?
-For those kinds of posts, you aren’t just after likes or shares or more visibility in people’s News Feed.
+You aren’t just after likes or shares or more visibility in people’s News Feed for those kinds of posts.
 Yes, those things are great, but your real goal is to drive traffic to your website.

 Here’s the simple way to find out when are people are more primed to click: